Demystifying the Startup Funding Rounds

 As the name suggests, a pre-seed round happens before a seed round which we will cover shortly.
 Pre-seed round is a relatively new type of round and you can think of it as an angel round but with the presence of an institutional fund.
 It is the first external institutional money invested in pre-revenue startups.
 This means that the money for a pre-seed round is taken typically from a combination of a venture capital fund and angels.

-Although there isn’t a strict set of rules on when a startup is ready for a pre-seed round, here are some guidelines around what should be ready with:
+Although there isn’t a strict set of rules on when a startup is ready for a pre-seed round, here are some guidelines around what should be ready:

 - A fully committed team